 Academic Consultation: Academic consultation is available to all students desiring to improve their academic performance.
 Counselors provide a variety of assessments and recommendations, including academic counseling, screenings for possible learning disabilities (coordinated through Disability Services), personal counseling and referrals for tutoring or peer academic support services.
 Help with test-taking strategies, time management, stress management and other coping skills are also available.
 Students on academic probation are particularly encouraged to use these services.

 Hours and Staffing: The Counseling Center is located in Serra Hall, Suite 300.
-The hours of operation are Monday through Friday, 8:30 a.m. to 5 p.m.; with extended hours on Wednesdays until 6 p.m. when classes are in session during the fall and spring semesters.
+The hours of operation are Monday-Friday, 8:30 a.m.-5 p.m.; with extended hours on Wednesdays until 6 p.m. when classes are in session during the fall and spring semesters.

-Walk-in hours are from 11 a.m. to 3 p.m., Mondays through Fridays, with extended walk-in hours on Wednesdays until 5 p.m. when classes are in session during the fall and spring semesters.
-The Counseling Center can be reached at (619) 260-4655, or for more information go to USDCC.
+Walk-in hours are from 11 a.m.-3 p.m., Mondays-Fridays, with extended walk-in hours on Wednesdays until 5 p.m. when classes are in session during the fall and spring semesters.
+The Counseling Center can be reached at (619) 260-4655, or for more information visit USDCC.
 For after-hour emergencies, the counselor on-call can be reached by calling the Department of Public Safety at (619) 260-2222.